 Oasis of the Seas

-One of the biggest cruise ships in the world, Royal Caribbean's Oasis of the Seas cruises the Caribbean all year round from Port Canaveral.
+Royal Caribbean's Oasis of the Seas cruise ship is one of the biggest cruise ships in the world and currently sails in the Caribbean all year round from Port Canaveral.

 - Ship in Detail